Pierre (TV series): Production

 The series is co-written by John Donnelly and playwright Roy Wiliams, in his television series debut.
 It is produced by The Lighthouse.
 It was announced as an upcoming series for Channel 4 in February 2025.

 David Harewood is an executive producer and leads the cast.
-Michele Austin and Jason Flemyng are also part of the lead cast as well as Dean-Charles Chapman, Nikkita Chadha, Christopher Fairbank, Sara Powell, Cherrelle Skeete, Dylan Ennis and Ezrae Maye.
+Michele Austin and Jason Flemyng are also part of the lead cast as well as Dean-Charles Chapman, Jason Durr, Nikkita Chadha, Christopher Fairbank, Sara Powell, Cherrelle Skeete, Dylan Ennis and Ezrae Maye.

 Filming began in West London in June 2025.

 Broadcast

-It will air in the United Kingdom on Channel 4 in 2026.
+It will air in the United Kingdom on Channel 4 on 5 October 2026, with a first trailer released in September 2026.